 So that covers the different types of games that BS3 refs can apply for.
 Now here are some points of attention for BS3 refs or anyone that wants to become BS3:

 - 1. You are reffing a bit higher now.
 Make sure you dress like a proper ref.
 That means: Get a fox 40, mainly black shoes, the orange ref shirt, and black pants that are long.
-If you are joining as a 60% or 100% ref (option C or D above), you can send your invoice for buying this to the club.
-We’ll pay it for you because you are helping out big time!
+If you are joining as a 60% or 100% ref (option C or D above), you can send your invoice for pants, whistle and shirt to the club.
+We’ll pay it for you after you finish the year because you are helping out big time!
 Order your stuff here.
 And send your invoice to the penningmeester with the note that you are one of Apollo’s 60% or 100% refs!

 - 2. If you choose to be active in option B, C or D, you are expected to be at the game 45 minutes in advance.